 - Development of university towns with a combination of facilities from residence, retail to recreation and transport.

-- Potential to ensure shared infrastructure such as libraries by universities, FETs and other educational institutions.
+- Potential to ensure shared infrastructure such as libraries by universities, TVETs and other educational institutions.

 - Two new universities will be built - in Northern Cape and Mpumalanga.